We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Late enrolment.
 If you enrol after the start of the course, you are expected to finalise payment upon enrolment.
 A late enrolment fee may apply to all enrolments after the published deadline.

 Late enrolment.
 Enrolment after 15 October (for the first semester or full academic year) or after 1 March (for the second semester) is only allowed after consulting the Study Track Manager.
-Enrolment as of 1 December (for the first semester or full academic year), or as of 15 March (for the second semester) is only possible provided there is detailed motivation by the applicant and written approval by the Head of the department for which enrolment is desired.
-If the student enrols late, their right to two exam opportunities for course units may lapse.
-Under exceptional circumstances and providing that permission is given by the Director of Education and Research, the Head of the department can end the enrolment of certain course units early because of their nature.
+Enrolment as of 1 December (for the first semester or full academic year), or as of 15 March (for the second semester) is only possible provided there is detailed motivation of the applicant and written approval by the Head of the department for which enrolment is desired.
+If the student enrols late, his right to two exam opportunities for course units may lapse.
+Under exceptional circumstances and providing that permission is given by the Director of Student Policies, the Head of the department can end the enrolment of certain course units early because of their nature.
 Notification of this deviation shall be given in the study programme information.

 Late enrolment.
 If enrolment is after the commencement of the course, students must finalise payment of fees upon enrolment.
 Students must enrol for at least half of the term and maintain continuous attendance to meet the minimum enrolment requirement.